-The funded SerenA project, as a whole, includes designers, HCI and usability specialists, and computer scientists, working together in a broad coalition.
-It has considered the epistemology of serendipity [ANON], the meaning of the concept of serendipity to researchers, and their reactions to it [ANON], and approaches to concept extraction from text [ANON].
-Also work has been done on language processing with a view to discovering users' interests from their tweets [ANON] and their goals from their notes and email messages [ANON].
+The funded SERENA project, as a whole, includes designers, HCI and usability specialists, and computer scientists, working together in a broad coalition.
+It has considered the epistemology of serendipity [8,6,7], the meaning of the concept of serendipity to researchers, and their reactions to it [13], and approaches to concept extraction from text [11].
+Also work has been done on language processing with a view to discovering users' interests from their tweets [12] and their goals from their notes and email messages [10].
 The current paper, though, takes a top-down perspective, explaining the overall conceptualisation of the system, explaining how the primary challenges are met, and in particular focusing on the agent system that forms the core of the pervasive environment.

-With this aim in mind, the rest of the paper describes a selection of the functions of SerenA, from a user's perspective, identifying the engineering challenges, and outlines how they are integrated by the core agent system around which SerenA revolves.
-There is not space here to describe every aspect of SerenA in detail.
+With this aim in mind, the rest of the paper describes a selection of the functions of Serena, from a user's perspective, identifying the engineering challenges, and outlines how they are integrated by Serena's core agent system.
+There is not space here to describe every aspect of Serena in detail.
 Rather, we aim to give a flavour its capabilities, and to demonstrate how the agent system contributes, on multiple levels, to the elegant implementation of the whole.